About our staff

 Dr Dominic Berry

 I did my degrees at the University of Oxford, where I was a Scholar at Exeter College and then a Senior Scholar at Lincoln College.
-I completed my DPhil thesis, a commentary on Cicero’s Pro Sulla, in 1991; on its publication by Cambridge University Press in 1996 it was awarded the Conington Prize.
+In 1991 I completed my DPhil thesis, a commentary on Cicero’s Pro Sulla, which was awarded the Conington Prize.
 During my time at Oxford I also held lectureships at Merton College from 1988 to 1991 and at Christ Church in 1990.
 From 1991 to 2006 I was a Lecturer, then a Senior Lecturer, at the University of Leeds.
-In 2006 I moved to Edinburgh to take up a Senior Lectureship within the School.
+From 2006 to 2021 I held a Senior Lectureship within the School.
+In 2021 I retired but I continue to be associated with the School as an Honorary Fellow in Classics.

 I have served as a Council member of the Roman Society (1999-2002) and as an External Examiner at the National University of Ireland Maynooth (2001-05), the University of Newcastle-upon-Tyne (2005-06), the University of Birmingham (2011-15) and the University of Oxford (2015-19).